kkrruumm/void-install-script/README.md

 --Networking (dhcpcd, NetworkManager, none)
 --Audio server (pipewire, pulseaudio, none)
 --DE or WM (gnome, kde, xfce, sway, i3, none)
---System logging with socklog
---Flatpak
 --Or, choose to do none of these and install a bare-minimum system

 -Option to securely erase the installation disk with shred -Option to choose either doas or sudo
 -Option to choose your repository mirror
--Option to choose between linux, linux-lts, and linux-mainline kernels -Option to install wifi firmware and basic utilities -Option to choose between xfs and ext4 filesystems -Configure partitions in the installer for home, swap, and root with LVM -Support for both glibc and musl
+-Option to choose between linux, linux-lts, and linux-mainline kernels -Option to choose between xfs and ext4 filesystems -Configure partitions in the installer for home, swap, and root with LVM -Support for both glibc and musl